chr0n1x/neovim-template/README.md

 **If anything goes wrong, you should be able to just run `make clean` and start over.**

+## Using with GNU Stow

+The structure of this template is set up so that you can include it as a submodule in your own dotfiles repo.

+Steps:

+1. make your own copy/fork of this repo (green button at top right of repo)
+2. `git submodule add git@github.com:<username>/<renamed-neovim-template-repo> .config/nvim`

 # Features / Plugins

 For a full list of features pre-baked, checkout the [`_plugins` file](nvim/lua/_plugins.lua).